-2.5.3.3 The Role of Geospatial in the FEA SRM
+6.1.1.3 The Role of Geospatial in the FEA SRM

 Version 1.0 of the FEA SRM contains only one reference to geospatial.
 It aggregates all geospatial-related components under the Business Analytical Services Domain, Visualization Service Type, and a component identified as "Mapping, geospatial (GIS), elevation, GPS".
-Clearly, not all geospatial-related capabilities can exist in a single functional business component and do not all produce visualizations.
+Clearly, not all geospatial-related capabilities can exist in a single functional business component and not all produce visualizations.
 As will be presented in the next section, the role of Geospatial Service Components is much broader than described in the current FEA SRM.

 Note: The FEA SRM greatly oversimplifies the role of geospatial in the Federal enterprise.
-We may want to propose basic changes after we've had a chance to do a more thorough job fleshing out and vetting the FEA Geoprofile.
-For the time being, the approach is to merely map as best we can to the existing SRM, effectively extending the SRM with a level of detail.
-In a few instances, we recommend changes to the FEA SRM.
+We may want to propose basic changes after we've had a chance to do a more thorough job fleshing out and vetting the FEA Geospatial Profile.
+For the time being, the approach is to perform a best-effort mapping to the existing SRM, effectively extending the SRM with a level of detail.
+In a few instances, changes to the FEA SRM are recommended.
 A goal of the Geospatial SRM is to much more clearly and accurately match the business and technology realities concerning the role of geospatial in a Federal, State, local and tribal enterprise.

-2.5.4 Geospatial Service Components
+6.1.2 Geospatial Service Components